Envision. Aspire. Achieve.

 Parents as Partners

 Research underscores the importance of parents as partners in their kids’ education.
-Charting Careers will hold periodic seminars with volunteer guest speakers and breakout moderated discussion groups, meeting the needs identified by parents.
-Staff will follow up with parents throughout the year to keep parents involved in their kids’ progress.
-Charting Careers will also help parents overcome common barriers to involvement, including transportation and lack of Internet access.
+Charting Careers plans to hold periodic seminars with volunteer guest speakers and breakout moderated discussion groups, meeting the needs identified by parents.
+Staff meet with high school parents at the time of registration and follow up throughout the year to keep parents involved in their kids’ progress.
+Looking forward, Charting Careers would also like to help parents overcome common barriers to involvement, including transportation and lack of Internet access.

 HOW YOU CAN HELP...